iterative/dvc.org/public/static/docs/command-reference/commit.md

 This is where the `dvc commit` command comes into play.
 It performs that last step (saving the data in cache).

-The last two scenarios are **not recommended**.
+Note that it's best to avoid the last two scenarios.
 They essentially force-update the [DVC-files](/doc/user-guide/dvc-file-format) and save data to cache.
-They are still useful, but keep in mind that DVC can't guarantee reproducibility in those cases – where you commit any data you want.
+They are still useful, but keep in mind that DVC can't guarantee reproducibility in those cases.

 ## Options